Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Introduction

-Our first result is a vectorial analogy of the co-dimensional one scaling limit of scalar parabolic Allen--Cahn equation to the (two-phase) mean curvature flow, i.e. the special case of \eqref{GL introduction} when $\mm_\pm$ are two distinct points $a^\pm\in \R^1$.
-There have been major progresses in the scalar case over the last 30 years, made under different frameworks.
-Here we mention two classes of results and will discuss some other classes in the sequel.
+Our first result is a vectorial analogy of the co-dimensional one scaling limit of scalar parabolic Allen--Cahn equation to the MCF, i.e. the special case of \eqref{GL introduction} when $\mm_\pm$ are two distinct points $a^\pm\in \R^1$.
+There have been major progresses in the scalar case over the last thirty years, made under different frameworks.
+Here we mention two classes of results and leave the discussions of some others in the sequel.
 One is the convergence to a Brakke's flow by Ilmanen \cite{MR1237490} using a version of Huisken's monotonicity formula together with tools from geometric measure theory.
-See also \cite{MR1425577,MR1803974,MR2253464,MR3495430,MR2440879} and the references therein for further renovations.
-Despite of its energetic nature, a major difficulty of such an approach is the control of the so called {\it discrepancy measure}, and in every existing literature in this direction the solution relies crucially on a version of Modica's maximum principle \cite{MR803255}.
-There have been attempts to generalize such a method to the vectorial cases.
-However, it is not clear whether Modica's maximum principle holds for elliptic system, cf. \cite{MR3624937}.
-Another approach, which relies more on the parabolic comparison principle, is the convergence to the viscosity solution of mean curvature flow.
-These are weak solutions to the mean curvature flow built independently by Chen--Giga-Goto \cite{MR1100211} and Evans--Spruck \cite{MR1100206}.
-Concerning the global in time convergence of scalar Allen--Cahn equation to such solutions, we refer the readers to the work of Evans--Soner--Souganidis \cite{MR1177477}, the work of Soner \cite{MR1674799} and the references therein.
+See also \cite{MR1425577,MR1803974,MR2040901,MR2253464,MR3495430,MR2440879} and the references therein for further renovations.
+Despite of its energetic nature, a major difficulty of such an approach is the control of the so called {\it discrepancy measure}, and in every existing literature in this direction the method relies crucially on a version of Modica's maximum principle \cite{MR803255}.
+There have been attempts to generalize such a method to vectorial cases.
+However, it is not clear whether Modica's maximum principle holds for elliptic system.
+Another approach, which relies more on the parabolic comparison principle, is the global in time convergences to the viscosity solution of MCF.
+These are weak solutions to the MCF built independently by Chen--Giga-Goto \cite{MR1100211} and Evans--Spruck \cite{MR1100206}.
+Concerning the convergence of scalar Allen--Cahn equation to such solutions, we refer the readers to the work of Evans--Soner--Souganidis \cite{MR1177477}, the work of Soner \cite{MR1674799} and the references therein.
 These two approaches both give global in time (weak) convergences to weakly defined solutions of MCFs up to their life spans.
-However, as their technics involve parabolic maximum principle and the comparison principle in one way or another, it is not clear how to use them to attack the vectorial cases in general.
-It is worth mentioning that for radially symmetric initial data and when $\mm_\pm$ are two concentric circles, Bronsard--Stoth \cite{MR1443865} obtain global in time convergences to MCF of planar circles.
+However, as their technics involve parabolic maximum principle and comparison principle in one way or another, it is not clear how to use them to attack vectorial cases in general.
+It is worth mentioning that for radially symmetric initial datum and when $\mm_\pm$ are two concentric circles, Bronsard--Stoth \cite{MR1443865} obtain global in time convergences to MCF of planar circles.